JaciBrunning/EmbeddedTools/README.md

 EmbeddedTools
 ====

-Additions to the Gradle DSL for building and deploying to remote targets.
+Compile and Deploy for Embedded Targets in both Java and C++.

-Multiple targets can be supported, as well as multiple deployers.
+EmbeddedTools adds compiler and library rules to make writing native software easier.

-The plugin can be run with both Java and Native (C, C++, etc) projects, or neither if only files and commands are deployed.
+For all projects, you can define deployment targets and artifacts.
+The deploy process works over SSH/SFTP and is extremely quick.

 Commands:
-`gradlew deploy` will run the deploy steps for all deployers
+`gradlew deploy` will deploy all artifacts
-`gradlew deploy<deployer>` will run the deploy steps for the `<deployer>` deployer on all targets `gradlew deploy<target>` will run the deploy steps for the `<target>` target on all deployers
+`gradlew deploy<artifact name>` will deploy only the specified artifact

 Properties:
-`gradlew deploy -Pskip-cache` will skip the cache check and force redeployment of all files
+`gradlew deploy -Pdeploy-dirty` will skip the cache check and force redeployment of all files `gradlew deploy -Pdeploy-dry` will do a 'dry run' (will not connect or deploy to target, instead only printing to console)

 ## Installing plugin
 Include the following in your `build.gradle`